AlenRedek/node-course-2-todo-api/README.md

 <li>$ npm install</li>
 <li>$ npm start</li>
 <li>When the server is up & running, you should be able to make HTTP requests using Postman for example.<br />
-I have exported these requests in a separate file (todo-app.postman_collection) as well.</li>
+I have exported these requests to a separate file (todo-app.postman_collection) as well.</li>
-<li>You should authenticate first by making a POST request to /users/login route and obtain a valid token.<br />After that other requests shouldn't respond with 401 unauthorized error.</li>
+<li>You should authenticate first by making a POST request to /users/login route and obtain a valid token.<br />
+After that other requests shouldn't respond with 401 unauthorized response code.</li>
 </ul>